Cinema of Hong Kong: Recent trends

+Censorship

 In June 2021, the Hong Kong Film Censorship Authority OFNAA introduced a new national security policy.
-This law passed in 27 October 2021.
+This law passed on 27 October 2021.
 It gives the chief secretary the power to revoke a film's licence if it is found to "endorse, support, glorify, encourage and incite activities that might endanger national security".
 Under the new law, the maximum penalties for showing unapproved films are three years in jail and a fine of HK$1 million.
 Critics like professor Kenny Ng and filmmaker Kiwi Chow voice concerns of its political censorship, spurring fears the new law would dampen the film industry.

 In June 2022, The Dancing Voice of Youth was censored, and in August 2022, Losing Side of a Longed Place was censored.
 In October 2022, the OFNAA recommended the screening of The Dark Knight be cancelled.
 In October 2022, the OFNAA also banned The Lucky Woman from being screened due to protest scenes that took place at Taiwan's Presidential Office Building.

+In April 2023, Wake in Silence failed to get approval from the OFNAA, allegedly because the film showed a flag that said "100% freedom."

+In June 2023, more films were censored by the OFNAA at a local Hong Kong film festival.
+In June 2023, the OFNAA said that the Film Censorship Ordinance, which stipulates that films must be pre-approved by the OFNAA before public release, did not apply to films produced by the government.